terrier-org/terrier-core/doc/quickstart_experiments.md

 Information retrieval has a history of evaluating search effectiveness automatically, using queries with associated relevance assessments.
 In order to perform retrieval using an existing index, follow the steps described below.

 1. First of all we have to do some configuration.
 Much of Terrier's functionality is controlled by properties.
 You can pre-set these in the `etc/terrier.properties` file, or specify each on the command line.
-In the following, we are going to use the command line to specify the appropriate properties.
+Some commonly used properties have shortcuts on the commandline.
 To perform retrieval and evaluate the results of a batch of queries, we need to know:

 a.
-The location of the queries (also known as topic files) - specified using `trec.topics`
+The location of the queries (also known as topic files) - specified using `trec.topics` property, or the `-t` option to batchretrieve.

 b.
-The weighting model (e.g. TF\_IDF) to use - specified using `trec.model` - along with any parameter.
-The default is InL2.
+The weighting model (e.g. TF\_IDF) to use - specified using `trec.model` propert or `-w` option to batchretrieve.
+The default for Terrier 5 is DPH.

 c.
-The corresponding relevance assessments file (or qrels) for the topics - specified by `trec.qrels`.
+The corresponding relevance assessments file (or qrels) for the topics - specified by `trec.qrels` or `-q` option to batchevalute.

 2. Let's do a retrieval run.
 The `batchretrieve` command tells Terrier to do a batch retrieval run, i.e. retrieving the documents estimated to be the most relevant for each query in the topics file.
-However, instead of having `trec.topics` property set in the `terrier.properties` file, we specify it on the command line (all other configuration remains using Terrier’s default settings):
+However, instead of having `trec.topics` property set in the `terrier.properties` file, we specify it on the command line using the -t option, as well as the InL2 weighting model, using `-w` (all other configuration remains using Terrier’s default settings):

 ```
-    $bin/terrier batchretrieve -Dtrec.topics=share/vaswani_npl/query-text.trec
+    $bin/terrier batchretrieve -t share/vaswani_npl/query-text.trec -w InL2
     ...
     16:14:43.440 [main] INFO  o.t.matching.PostingListManager - Query 93 with 10 terms has 10 posting lists
     16:14:43.444 [main] INFO  o.t.a.batchquerying.TRECQuerying - Time to process query: 0.006